prometheusresearch/baseline-codebase/src/rex.mart/test/test_creation.rst

     >>> mart = mc()
     Traceback (most recent call last):
         ...
-    Error: Got an error from the database driver: relation "blah" does not exist
+    rex.core.Error: Got an error from the database driver: relation "blah" does not exist
         LINE 1: insert into blah (col1) values('stuff');
                             ^